 DE

-The purpose of the German Jazz Prize is to honour its innovative strength in all its facets and to convey new approaches to jazz to a diverse audience.
+The purpose of the German Jazz Prize is to reward innovators of jazz in all its facets, as well as to introduce jazz in new ways to a diverse audience.

 THE PRIZE